(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Filtered Strokes

 Filtered strokes are distorted strokes.
 A well meaning statement is taken by the other in a distorted sense.
 Boss praises the subordinate thus: “Thank you for your help.
 It made my task easy to implement.
 I am now ready for the presentation and your contribution has been immense.”
 The subordinate makes out something different.
 He says something like this to himself: “All bosses are alike.
-All these statements are meant to take advantage later on.
+All these statements are meant to take advantage of me / my services later on.
 Now I will be used time and again.”

 No comments: